haruharu8/MOD1_Project/README.md

 To run the game locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in a web browser.
+2. Open the `index.html` file in a web browser or open it on live server using VS Code.

 ## Tests